klinkow/Pizza_Maker/readme.md

 ## Specification

-__It can create a new pizza object when a button is clicked__

-_Example Input: "Get My Pizza" button is clicked_

-_Example Output: console.log(pizza object) reveals details of pizza object._

-__It can take user input from the dropdown menus to change the properties of the pizza object__
+__Increasing the size of the pizza will add to the price of the pizza__

-_Example Input: User selects from dropdown menu and clicks the Get My Pizza button_
+_Example Input: User orders a medium pizza with marinara sauce on regular crust with no toppings_

-_Example Output: console.log(pizza object) reveals change to pizza object._
+_Example Output: The price of the pizza is $12.00_

-__It can take user input from the checkboxes to change the properties of the pizza object in logically additive ways__

-_Example Input: User selects three checkboxes and clicks the Get My Pizza button_
+__A stuffed crust pizza will add $2.00 to the cost of the pizza__

+_Example Input: User orders a medium pizza with marinara sauce on a stuffed crust with no toppings_

-_Example Output: console.log(pizza object) reveals that the three checkboxes have been added to the pizza object._
+_Example Output: The price of the pizza is $14.00_

-__It can add cost to the pizza based on changes from the user__
+__Selecting white sauce will add $1.00 to the cost of the pizza__

-_Example Input: User selects from dropdown menu and clicks the Get My Pizza button_
+_Example Input: User orders a medium pizza with white sauce on a stuffed crust with no toppings_

+_Example Output: The price of the pizza is $15.00_

-_Example Output: An alert indicates to the user that the cost of their selections has been added to the total cost of the pizza in a logical way_
+__Adding toppings to the pizza will add $1.00 to the price of the pizza for each additional topping__

-__It can reset all variables and objects when creating a new object__

-_Example Input: User clicks the Get My Pizza button a second time._

-_Example Output: console.log(pizza object) reveals that the new object being created is not affected by the first object that was created._
+_Example Input: User orders a medium pizza with white sauce on a stuffed crust with cat hair and avacado zest_

+_Example Output: The price of the pizza is $17.00_

 ### License